Davee02/HSLU.AICOMP.HMS/README.md

 ## Repository Structure

+- `experiments`: Contains the results of various experiments, both local and on Kaggle.
 - `data`: Contains the raw dataset downloaded from Kaggle and any processed data.
-The folder is .gitignored, but will be created when you run the data download script.
+The folder is .gitignored, but will be created when you run the data download and (pre)processing scripts.
-- `notebooks`: Contains Jupyter notebooks for exploration, analysis, and prototyping.
+- `notebooks`: Contains Jupyter notebooks for exploratory data analysis, model development, and visualization.
 - `scripts`: Contains scripts for downloading the dataset, preprocessing data, training models, etc.
+  - `scripts/kaggle`: Contains scripts to make the workflow with Kaggle easier.
+For more details, see the [README](scripts/kaggle/readme.md) in that folder.
 - `src`: Contains the source code for the project, including custom datasets, models, trainers, and utility functions.

 ## Setup